klyxmaster/guidereaderlite/README.md

 ## Features
 - Step-by-step questing routes with map coordinates
 - Compatible with addons like **TomTom** for waypoints
-- Alliance, Horde, and Neutral support
+- Alliance, Horde support (Frankenstein routes, may not be the fastest - lower levels added mainly for testing)
 - Simple, no-frills design

 ---